10 results for tag: Multicultural Couples Counseling

 The Marriage Lesson That I Learned Too Late

-The Marriage Lesson That I Learned Too Late is a statement I have heard much too often.
-This is also true for people that are not married or even a couple.
+I have heard the statement "The Marriage Lesson That I Learned Too Late" much too often.
+This is also true for people who are not married or even a couple.
 We may learn too late in relationships with family, friends, co-workers, neighbors, or anybody.
 In this case, "The Marriage Lesson" is a lesson for all relationships!
 The awareness that small things are significant in our relationships is valuable for us all.
 If someone repeatedly shares something that you are doing or not doing that brings up anger, pain, sadness, fear, betrayal, rejection, flooding, or any other strong emotion that creates distance, I encourage you to listen.
 This is especially ...

 Don’t Be Afraid of Being Alone.
 Be Afraid of Being In A Bad Relationship